Download

 Contact Us

-Pyotr Tchaikovsky (1840 -1893) created a great number of piano works.
+Pyotr Tchaikovsky (1840 - 1893) created a great number of piano works.
 These compositions were intended to serve specific purposes and be performed in certain environments.
 Works like the First Piano Concerto were created for big concert halls, to celebrate solemn moments of Russian history and unify the national spirit of Russian society.
 Miniatures usually were performed at home, in a circle of friends and family.
-They are a symbol of the privacy and comfort of many Russian homes and reflect the Russian style of life in the 19th century.
+They are a symbol of many Russian homes privacy and comfort reflecting the Russian lifestyle of the 19th century.
 Though Tchaikovsky's piano miniatures were addressed mostly to nobles and prosperous townsfolk, his music speaks to everyone.
 Intimate and sincere, with rich melodies and simple to perform, the music gained great popularity for the composer.

 Op.
 40 was composed in 1878 and dedicated to Pyotr's brother Modest.
 No. 9 is a revised version of the Waltz written in 1876.
 No. 10 is based on the Danse Russe in the ballet Swan Lake.